 What is the Splunk substr?

-The substr it is a string manipulation function.
+The splunk substr function is used to manipulate strings.
 It is used to parse string values inside your event fields.
 Let us say you have an event with a field called “Address” and it contains a string value of “222 Somewhere St, Washington DC 10234.”
 If you wanted to just include the house number and street, but exclude the city, state, and zip code, you can do this using the substr function.

 What are the benefits of using the Splunk substr?